Easy 5-Minute Thai Peanut Sauce

 The only reason I’m telling you this is to emphasize that the sauce is fantastic simmered and thickened (the flavors blend magically), but hey, if you’re like me and choose to just blend everything up and cut the prep time from a whopping five minutes down to a measly two, well, you’ll always be welcome in my house.

-- 1 (13- or 14-ounce can) coconut milk, light or regular
+- 1 (13.5 ounce) can coconut milk, light or regular

 - 3 tablespoons low-sodium soy sauce

-- 1/4 cup sugar or honey
+- ¼ cup sugar or honey

 - 2 tablespoons white vinegar or rice vinegar

-- 1/2 cup water
+- ½ cup water

-- 1/2 teaspoon sesame oil
+- ½ teaspoon sesame oil